sgherro/Exercises-cpp/PPM/README.md

 Write a program that generates a 256×256 color image, in which the first row is made up of 256 values with red at 0, the second with 256 values with red 1, the third with 256 values with red to 2 and so on.
 The other channels are all always at 0.
 Save the image in the simplified PPM and plain PPM formats, described above.
-Verify that the image is viewable in XnView.
 The image should appear as a black to red gradient from top to bottom.

 Exercise 2